 There will be portions of your answer you can repurpose from school to school, but the more you can tailor your answers to each school, the better.
 Do your research so that you have a good idea of what each school is looking for.
 What do they value?
 What area of focus does the school specialize in?
 What’s the overall teaching style and vibe of the program?

 You will very likely receive some form of the “Why Us” question on each secondary application.
-Although it appears generic on the surface, the question is asking much more than what the school’s own mission statement is.
+Although it appears generic on the surface, the question is asking much more than the school’s mission statement.

 Generic responses will not do.
-Be specific—Why are you a great fit for the school’s specific program?
+Be specific: Why are you a great fit for the specific program?

 5 | Emphasize What Makes You Unique